Gavin Gunning: International career

 Having represented the Republic of Ireland at under-19 level, Gunning made his under-21 debut against Georgia in a 2011 UEFA European Under-21 Championship qualification match on 9 October 2009.

 Coaching career

-Gunning was appointed onto the coaching staff at Swindon Town in July 2022, with head coach Scott Lindsey stating that he would assist with coaching the team's defensive game.
+Gunning was appointed to the coaching staff at Swindon Town in July 2022, with head coach Scott Lindsey stating that he would assist with coaching the team's defensive game.
 On 11 January 2023, he was appointed co-interim head coach, alongside Steve Mildenhall, after Lindsey left Swindon for Crawley Town.
-He returned to his assistant role when Jody Morris was appointed as the club's new manager on 31 January.
+He ruled himself out of getting the job permanently and returned to his assistant role when Jody Morris was appointed as the club's new manager on 31 January.
+Morris was sacked on 1 May 2023, leading to Gunning and Mildenhall taking charge for the final game of the season.
+Michael Flynn was appointed as the club's next permanent manager seven days later.
+On 15 January 2024, Gunning was again appointed interim head coach following Flynn's departure.
+Swindon ended the 2023–24 season 19th in League Two, the lowest position in the club's history.

+Following the appointment of Mark Kennedy as head coach, Gunning remained with the club in the role of first-team pathways coach, supporting players in the transition from youth to first-team football.
+Gunning agreed a new contract in May 2025.

 Style of play

 Primarily a left-sided and left-footed centre-back, his wholehearted approach and eccentric personality earned him the nickname "Mad Gav Gunning".